dinkelburg/diversdesk/diversdesk/src/content/blog/en/dive-shop-marketing-grow-gear-sales.md

 <h2 id="stay-flexible-and-pay-attention" class="section-heading">6.
 Stay Flexible and Pay Attention</h2>

-As mentioned in this article <a href="https://hbr.org/2011/07/adaptability-the-new-competitive-advantage" target="_blank">Adaptability: The New Competitive Advantage</a>, things move fast.
+As mentioned in this article <a href="https://hbr.org/2011/07/adaptability-the-new-competitive-advantage" target="_blank" style="color:#F86545">Adaptability: The New Competitive Advantage</a>, things move fast.
 What works now might not work next year.
 Be willing to test, adapt, and drop what doesn’t work.

 If sustainability matters to you, show it.
 If your dive shop supports the local community, talk about it.
 People notice when a business is genuine and in tune.
 It’s not about chasing trends.
 It’s about listening, adjusting, and staying real.